Skip to content

 Australia appeared as a brown smear on the horizon.
 Nine days without food, water, or rest.
 I'd burned through 280 grams of fat and a significant portion of my internal organs.

 "ARRIVAL IMMINENT!
 Final statistics compiling!
 Distance covered: 11,247 kilometres!
 Average speed: 53.3 km/h!
 Weight lost: 294 grams!
-You've consumed 47% of your starting mass!"
+You've consumed 47% of your departure mass in fat and organ tissue!"

 "Is there an off switch?"